DMTF/Redfish-Service-Validator/README.md

 Once the above details are updated for the system under test, the Redfish Service Validator can be triggered from a command prompt by typing the below command, with the option of verbosity:

-    python3 RedfishServiceValidator.py -c config/config.ini (-v)
+    python3 RedfishServiceValidator.py -c config/config.ini (-v) (--verbose_checks) (--debug_logging)

-Alternatively, all of these options are available through the command line. __A configuration file overrides every option specified in the command line, such that -c should not be specified.__  In order to review these options, please run the command:
+Alternatively, all of these options are available through the command line. __A configuration file overrides most options specified in the command line, such that -c should not be specified.__  In order to review these options, please run the command:

-    python3 RedfishServiceValidator.py -h (-v)
+    python3 RedfishServiceValidator.py -h (-v) (--verbose_checks) (--debug_logging)

 In order to run without a configuration file, the option --ip must be specified.